iamc1oud/Machine-Learning/Natural Language Processing/Readme.md

 stemmer is to reduce words in their different forms into a common base form.
 It is basically a heuristic process that cuts off the ends of words to extract their base forms.
 Let's see how to do it using NLTK.
+The Porter stemmer is the least in terms of strictness and Lancaster is the strictest.
+If you closely observe the outputs, you will notice the differences.
+Stemmers behave differently when it comes to words like possibly or provision .
+The stemmed outputs that are obtained from the Lancaster stemmer are a bit obfuscated because it reduces the words a lot.
+At the same time, the algorithm is really fast.
+A good rule of thumb is to use the Snowball stemmer because it's a good trade off between speed and strictness.